Last updated in October 2018

 As a result of embarking on an opening-up policy in 1978 and implementing a series of gradual economic reforms, China has lifted more than 600 million people out of poverty.
 People in China are considered to be below the poverty level if their income is less than 2300 renminbi (around 300 euros) a year.
 In its 13th Five-Year Plan, China has committed itself to eradicating poverty among its remaining poor population – some 43 million people – by 2020.
 If China achieves this, it will have met this central development goal ten years earlier than set out in the 2030 Agenda for Sustainable Development.

 Due to this development progress, the German Government decided in 2009 to end traditional development cooperation with China.
 In future, it will be increasingly important to involve China more closely in the resolution of global development problems and in international systems of responsibility.
 This applies in particular to China’s role as a new donor of development aid.
 The German Government is seeking to engage more intensively with China in dialogue on global development issues and to establish new forms of cooperation – such as trilateral cooperation projects.
-To this end, the Chinese-German Centre for Sustainable Development was officially opened in Beijing on 11 May 2017.
+To this end, the Chinese-German Centre for Sustainable Development was officially opened in Beijing in May 2017.

 Science and technology